-Paul greets Timothy, "Grace, mercy, and peace from God our Father and Jesus Christ our Lord."
-When Paul writes to churches, he greets them with "grace and peace."
-But when he writes to pastors, he adds "mercy."
+Paul greets Timothy, 1:2 "Grace, mercy, and peace from God our Father and Jesus Christ our Lord."
+When Paul writes to churches he greets them with 2 Peter 1:2 "grace and peace."
+But when he writes to pastors he adds 1 Timothy 1:2 "mercy."

-And I can tell you firsthand, a pastor's job is harder, his responsibilities are greater, his judgment will be stricter... that means he really needs God's "mercy."
+And I can tell you firsthand, a pastor's job is harder, his responsibilities are greater, his judgment will be stricter... that means he really needs God's 1:2 "mercy."

 In Acts 19, Paul started the church in Ephesus.
 It was a strong, healthy church - and when Paul moved to his next assignment, he turned its leadership over to Timothy.
-Here he writes to his protege, "As I urged you when I went into Macedonia - remain in Ephesus..."
+Here he writes to his protege, 1 Timothy 1:3 "As I urged you when I went into Macedonia - remain in Ephesus..."

 Needless to say, Timothy had some big shoes to fill.
 Pastoring in the wake of Paul was like taking over for Bear Bryant - or filling in for Billy Graham...
 And you'll notice Tim was a bit timid.
-That's why Paul "urged" him to stick with it, stay at it.
+That's why Paul 1:3 "urged" him to stick with it, stay at it.
 Timothy needed a holy nudge.

-Throughout this letter, Paul follows a pattern.
+Throughout this letter Paul follows a pattern.
 He urges Timothy - then praises God.
-He challenges Timothy to press on by getting him to look up.
-And the first thing Paul urges Timothy to do is "remain."
+In essence, he challenges Timothy to press on by getting him to look up.
+And the first thing Paul urges him to do is 1:3 "remain."

-As the pastor of the same church for 39 years, to my surprise, longevity has brought with it great rewards.
+As the pastor of the same church for 42 years, to my surprise, longevity has brought with it great rewards.
 In fact, I think in almost every venue "longevity" is an underrated virtue.
 Whether it's a job, a marriage, a community, a church you'll find some blessings come only from longevity.
-They accrue when you "remain."
+They accrue when you 1:3 "remain."

-In verse 3, Paul also urges Timothy to "charge some that they teach no other doctrine, nor give heed to fables and endless genealogies, which cause disputes rather than godly edification which is in faith."
+In verse 3, Paul also urges Timothy to Timothy 1:3 "charge some that they teach no other doctrine, 1:4 nor give heed to fables and endless genealogies, which cause disputes rather than godly edification which is in faith."
+And what an important word for pastors today.
+There're so many issues that tempt us to diverge from the Scriptures.

-Apparently, falsehoods and speculations were seeping into the church - and Timothy needed to resist them both.
-And this is still the central job of any pastor.
+Apparently, falsehoods and speculations were seeping into the church Timothy pastored.
 Falsehoods deny the truth.
 Speculations distract from it.
 They take people down irrelevant rabbit trails.

-Bible Codes, and 666 interpretations, and Antichrist identifications, and conspiracy theories... are all just speculation.
-And they divide rather than edify.
-Paul is telling Tim to never let tabloid overshadow truth.
+Bible Codes, 666 interpretations, conspiracy theories are 1:4 "fables and endless genealogies."
+It divides rather than edifies.

+Paul is telling Timothy to never let tabloid overshadow truth.
+The pastor's job is to keep focused.

-Our focus should be on the Scriptures.
-For verse 5 tells us its end result...
-"Now the purpose of the commandment is love from a pure heart, from a good conscience, and from sincere faith..."
-Christian truth produces love for God and man... not arrogance... not fear... not elitism... not combativeness... but love!
+And our focus should be the Bible.
+Verse 5 tells us its end result...
+1:5 "Now the purpose of the commandment is love from a pure heart, from a good conscience, and from sincere faith..."
+Christian truth produces love for God and man... not arrogance... not fear... not elitism... not combativeness... not friction... but love!

-That's why every preaching point, if it doesn't increase my love for God and you; it doesn't deserve my attention!
-It might be clever and curious, but if it doesn't cause me to love from a pure heart, a good conscience, a sincere faith it doesn't merit my focus.
+That's why if a topic doesn't increase my love for God and for you; it doesn't deserve my attention!
+The subject might be clever and curious, but if it doesn't encourage love from a pure heart, a good conscience, and a sincere faith it doesn't merit my concentration.

-Verse 6, "from which some, having strayed, have turned aside to idle talk, desiring to be teachers of the law, understanding neither what they say nor the things which they affirm."
+Verse 6, 1:6 "from which some, having strayed, have turned aside to idle talk, 1:7 desiring to be teachers of the law, understanding neither what they say nor the things which they affirm."
 There were legalists in Ephesus.

-Rather than preach God's grace, they forced the believers to jump through legalistic hoops.
-They had all kinds of rules and rituals and requirements that went far beyond the Gospel's demand for simple faith.
+Rather than preach God's grace, they forced other believers to jump through legalistic hoops.
+They had all kinds of rules and rituals and requirements that went far beyond the Gospel's call for simple faith.